-Table 129: SNMP Read/Write Settings tabs
+Table 133: SNMP Read/Write Settings tabs

 Container Description Allow SNMP Read/Write Toggle to enable/disable SNMP Read/Write.
 Default VLAN (SNMP Write only) VLAN port setting after SNMP-enforced session expires.
 SNMP Read/Write Setting SNMP settings for the device.
-Community String (SNMP v2 only) Force Read (SMNP v1 and v2 only) Enable this setting if this is a Layer 3 device, and you intend to use the ARP table on this device as a way to discover endpoints in the network.
-Static IP endpoints discovered this way are further probed via SNMP to profile the device.
-Read ARP Table Info Enable this setting to ensure that all CPPM nodes in the cluster read SNMP information from this device regardless of the trap configuration on the device.
+Community String (SNMP v2 only) Force Read (SNMP v1 and v2 only) Enable this setting to ensure that all CPPM nodes in the cluster read SNMP information from this device regardless of the trap configuration on the device.
 This option is especially useful when demonstrating static IP-based device profiling because this does not require any trap configuration on the network device.
+Read ARP Enable this setting if this is a Layer 3 device, and you intend to use the ARP table on this device as

-Container Description Username (SNMP v3 only) Admin user name to use for SNMP read/write operations Authentication Key (SNMP v3 only) SNMP v3 with authentication option (SHA & MD5) Privacy Key (SNMP v3 only) SNMP v3 with privacy option Add/Cancel Click Add to commit or Cancel to dismiss the popup.
+Container Description Table Info a way to discover endpoints in the network.
+Static IP endpoints discovered this way are further probed via SNMP to profile the device.
+Username (SNMP v3 only) Admin user name to use for SNMP read/write operations Authentication Key (SNMP v3 only) SNMP v3 with authentication option (SHA & MD5) Privacy Key (SNMP v3 only) SNMP v3 with privacy option Privacy Protocol (SNMP v3 w/ privacy only) Choose one of the available privacy protocols: DES-CBC AES-128 Add/Cancel Click Add to commit or Cancel to dismiss the popup.